 Police search for suspect in deadly Oklahoma shooting

-Vance is suspected of fatally shooting two people who were believed to be his relatives in an incident that initially took place about 30 miles northeast of Oklahoma City.
-He also is believed to have shot a woman in a carjacking who sustained minor injuries and refused treatment, the sheriff's office said.
+Vance is suspected of fatally shooting two family members in an incident that initially took place about 30 miles northeast of Oklahoma City.
+He also is believed to have tried to steal two civilian vehicles, shooting one person in the leg in one of the incidents, law enforcement said.

+The two people killed were Ronald Wilkson, 55 and his wife Valerie Wilkson, 54, the Oklahoma County Sheriff's Office said, without providing details on how they were related to Vance.

+"Vance is armed, has shown he will use his weapon on law enforcement officers and civilians, and is extremely dangerous," the office said in a statement.

 Local TV station News 9 showed a video of what it said was a Facebook Live posting from the suspect as he fled after the shootings.
 In the video, a man says he is about to steal another car and the chase has been "intense."